dense-analysis/denseanalysis-org/README.md

 docker compose up
 ```

+The site will immediately start and you can view it at http://localhost:1313

+You can validate pages via the `./validate-path.sh` script by passing in a path
+to a page or a file path in the `content/` directory.

 The site will be built into the `public` directory, which can be served via
 nginx or Apache.
 See the rest of the
 [Hugo documentation](https://gohugo.io/documentation/)
 for knowledge on how to build sites with Hugo.

+You can validate pages via the `./validate-path.sh` script by passing in a path
+to a page or a file path in the `content/` directory.
+Files will be pulled in
+from the `public` directory for validation.

 ## Deployment